SAP/spartacus-docs/_pages/dev/features/punchout.md

 }
 ```

-#### Default Configuration

-The default configuration provides sensible defaults for each operation:
+The default navigation guard configuration provides the following defaults for each operation:

 ```ts
 export const defaultPunchoutNavigationGuardConfig: PunchoutNavigationGuardConfig =